CEI-lab/ece3400-2017/docs/tutorials/webpages/webpages.md

 * Make an index.md file in the root of the repository or in the docs folder, Github will automatically recognize this as your home page.

-* Next, navigate to the settings tab in Github and choose the source of the github page.
+* Next, navigate to the settings tab in Github, and the "Pages" option in the left-side navigation bar.
+Then choose the source of the github page.

 ![Making webpages from github](./Websites_from_github.png)